radiantone/entangle/README.md

 In this context, it is a metaphor for how tasks (particles) influence one another in the context of a connected microflow.
 ## Install

-NOTE: At the moment entangle only works with python 3.7 or 3.8 due to how coroutines work in those versions.
+NOTE: At the moment entangle only works with python 3.8 due to how coroutines work there and also shared memory features.

 From repo root